dokester/BayesicFitting/docs/Dimensions.md

 ## 7. Discussion.

+In section 4, we found that the combination of high dimensions and points near the edge, lead to wandering walkers which have not yet lost their correlation with their starting point.
+Correlation is stronger when the starting points are nearer to the edge.
+There are increasingly more points near the edge at higher dimensions, leading possibly to serious problems for our engines, and consequently to the calculation of the evidence by NS.

+In section 5 we described a way forward by defining a zone of avoidance near the edges, where we should not select starting points.
+Under the assumption that the newly found position for the walker is iid, it should not matter where we start from.
+All points should be reachable from any other position.
+Hence we should be able to ignore starter points in the avoidance zone, without penalty.

+In section 6 we run several numeric experiments to establish optimal values for &alpha; (avoidance) and w (perturbation).
+We have done more experiments than are shown here, but in all of them there seem to be a more or less linear relation between the deviation of the NS evidence values, compared to the baseline values, versus the number of dimensions.
+At low dimensions the deviations vanish, while they increase linearly with the number of parameters.
+The linearity in itself is a surprising fact.
+One setting of &alpha; and w results in one consistent line extending over more 2 orders of magnitude in dimensionality.
+Even more surprising is the fact that there are settings of &alpha; en w that result in a horizontal line, where the baseline evidences and the NS evidences are consistent over the whole range of dimensions, from 4 to
+100. This is what we hoped for and it is what we got.

 Up to here we always had a multidimensional spherical or elliptical allowed space, either by construction with the N-sphere or by using a linear model with a Gaussian error distribution, resulting in a